Realistic Gottesman-Kitaev-Preskill stabilizer states enable universal quantum computation

 A related literature has focused on identifying the resources required for universality in hybrid CV-DV settings, where the physical system is continuous-variable but the logical layer depends on access to non-Clifford gates~\cite{bartlett2002efficient,Davis2024}.
 Several works have introduced CV-to-DV mapping techniques~\cite{Shaw2024,Pantaleoni2020}, combined with DV magic monotones to quantify resourcefulness~\cite{Calcluth2024,Davis2024}, showing that circuits of ideal GKP states, Gaussian operations, and homodyne detection are efficiently classically simulatable~\cite{Calcluth2022efficient,calcluth2023vacuum,All-Gaussian}.
 However, these analyses fundamentally rely on ideal GKP states and defer a fully realistic treatment due to the difficulty of simulating and analytically characterizing finite-squeezing effects~\cite{calcluth2023vacuum,Calcluth2022efficient,Calcluth2024}.

 In this work, we settle the open question of whether realistic, Fock-damped GKP states can enable universality by proposing a minimal, resource-efficient gate-teleportation protocol that works directly in the CV domain without invoking standard CV-to-DV mappings to quantify resourcefulness.
 The protocol uses a simple Gaussian circuit: two squeezed and Fock-damped GKP \(\ket{+}\) states interfere on a balanced beamsplitter, followed by a phase shifter and a q-homodyne measurement.
-The output-state probability distribution reveals a crucial dichotomy: (1) for ideal GKP states, the protocol is limited to deterministically teleporting Clifford gates, as the unmeasured mode always projects onto a Pauli eigenstate, whereas (2) for realistic, Fock-damped GKP states, tuning the damping parameter and phase angle enables high-probability projections onto both Pauli and non-Pauli eigenstates.
-We thereby establish that Fock damping becomes a resource for universal quantum computation instead of a liability.
+The output-state probability distribution reveals a crucial dichotomy: (1) for ideal GKP states, the protocol is limited to deterministically teleporting Clifford gates, as the unmeasured mode always projects onto a Pauli eigenstate, whereas (2) for realistic, Fock-damped GKP states, tuning the damping parameter and phase angle enables high-probability projections onto both Pauli and non-Pauli eigenstates, including magic-state-like outputs, with success probabilities $\sim 0.4$ for fidelities $F \gtrsim 0.96$ using experimentally relevant squeezing.
+We thereby establish that the finite-energy envelope of realistic GKP states, modeled here via Fock damping, becomes a resource for universal quantum computation instead of a liability.